Prepared for DigitalOcean by Cloud Spectator LLC

 DigitalOcean commissioned Cloud Spectator to assess the performance of virtual machines (VMs) from three different Cloud Service Providers (CSP) or providers: DigitalOcean (DO), Amazon Web Services (AWS), and Google Compute Engine (GCE).
 Cloud Spectator tested the various VMs from these providers to evaluate the CPU performance, RAM and storage for each provider’s VMs.
 The purpose of the study was to understand the VM performance between Cloud providers with similarly-sized and classed VMs using standardized and repeatable testing methodology.
-Performance information for specified standard 1 and 2 vCPU 2GB and compute-optimized 2 vCPU 4GB VMs was gathered using Geekbench4 and FIO benchmarking tools for this analysis.
+Performance information for specified basic 1 and 2 vCPU 2GB and compute-optimized 2 vCPU 4GB VMs was gathered using Geekbench4 and FIO benchmarking tools for this analysis.
 Each VM type was provisioned with four duplicate VMs to limit sampling error.
 Data was then collected during 100 iteration tests.

 This project focused on comparison of performance data for CPU, RAM and storage IOPs for random read and write.
 The CPU-Memory composite scores and storage scores were evaluated on their own, and then were used to calculate the price-performance value for all provider VM offerings.
 The price-performance value for each VM was calculated by dividing performance averages by monthly cost in USD, with separate scores calculated for storage read and write.
 This simple price-performance formula allows the universal comparison of VMs offered by the respective Cloud Service Providers included in this analysis.